Colu-platform/colu-nodejs/README.md

 ````

 #### Stopping the container
-Since we are running in interactive shell mode `-it` you can stop the container by hitting `CTRL+c`
+Since we are running in interactive shell mode `-it` you can stop the container by pressing `CTRL+C`